TiagoVentura/my-website/content/home/mywork.md

 weight = 10
 +++

 My broader research interests focus on the political consequences of wealth inequality.
 For my dissertation, I investigate the relationship between violence, crime, policing and  politics of inequality in Brazil.
 Additionally, with [Mariana Carvalho](http://www.maricarvalho.com/)  I have been working on a paper investigating political cycles of violence in Brazil.
-Using a unique dataset on political assassinations, we research the conditions that trigger the use of violence during the Brazilian electoral cycles.
+We research the conditions that trigger the use of violence during the elections in Brazil.

 Furthermore, I am currently working on a project applying spatial voting models to analyze Twitter data with  [Ernesto Calvo](http://gvptsites.umd.edu/calvo/) the chair of my Ph.D.
 Committee, and Natalia Aruguete.
 We presented the first version of the paper on August 2018 at APSA